 SAVE THE SEA

 Paul & Shark, the Italian brand for men, women and children, synonymous with yachting fashion, advances sustainability.
 It’s producing 50% of its A/W 2020 collection with recycled and eco-friendly materials, whilst balancing performance and comfort, technology and craftsmanship.
 You’ll find peacoats in recycled wool, treated with waterproofing bionic-finish technology; recycled goose feathers (goose down) for padding; and knitwear and outerwear use Cruelty Free certified fabrics from Tasmania only.
-Incredibly, it has engineered a raw material from recycled ocean-polluting plastic bottles with thermal insulation and is wind and water repellant.
+Incredibly, it has engineered a raw material from recycled ocean-polluting plastic bottles with thermal insulation and which is wind and water repellant.

 www.paulandshark.com